freesoft/Slack_TicTacToe/README.md

 /ttt draw
 ```

-You can only draw the game when it's your turn.
+You can only draw the game whenever you want for now since current code doesn't know if opponent username exists in the channel when game is created, and starting a game with non-existing username will cause the game to wait forever.